Scan time: 2-3 minutes / Read time: 3-5 minutes

 She knows she had three good ideas that week — but they're gone now.

-So she scrambles, writes something forgettable, and ships it late.
+So she scrambles, ships something forgettable, and sends it late.
+Ouch.

 Her problem: how to stop starting every issue from zero.